Make Your Workshops Funny

 When I look back on past workshops, the moments that stick out for me are the funny ones.
 I remember when someone brought their dog to the session and everyone played with it.
 Or when someone presented their ideas by taping a flipchart to their body.
 Once, we gave a prize to the most negative participant in the room.
 Something you’re never supposed to do - especially as he was the most senior person at the session.
 He played along with it, which was great.

 Having fun is important in workshops.
-It puts everyone at their ease.
+It puts everyone at ease.
 It creates positive energy.
 It creates fond memories and encourages greater participation.
 Usually, you get better ideas.

 So how do you do it?
 How do you ensure workshops are playful and light-hearted?